mnesarco/inkscape-parametric/README.md

 The code editor will be integrated:

-Menu / Extensions / Parametric SVG / Parametric SVG (Editor)
+Menu / Extensions / Parametric SVG / External code editor

 Then you can edit the parametric script in the SciTE editor with syntax coloring.
 After you save and close the editor, your chages will be propagated to your svg document.